Wednesday, October 9, 2024

 The type is not designed by Ricketts nor by Goodhue - it is a copy of Morris's own Troy Type (mentioned by Ricketts in his quote), a version probably made by the American Type Founders, and called Satanick.

 Why this text by Ricketts was chosen - he is not mentioned anywhere in the text (Morris, incidentally, is mentioned as an example) - and why it was set in a typeface based on Morris's and why the whole thing was placed in an ornamental border by Goodhue is a mystery.
-The result hardly qualifies as a typographic unit - at least not as Ricketts was striving for.
+The result hardly qualifies as a typographic unit - at least not in the way Ricketts was striving for.

 (*) Quote from William S. Peterson, The Kelmscott Press.
 A History of William Morris’s Typographical Adventure.
 Berkeley, California, University of California Press, 1996, p.
 302.